hamikm/NetworkSimulator/README.md

 ![test-case-0-tahoe-link](https://github.com/hamikm/cit_cs143_network_sim/blob/smart_gbn/report_graphs/tc0_tahoe_link_metrics_graph.png)

 ##### Test Case 1
 This test case is intended to test the dynamic routing.
-Dynamic routing is Each link is assigned a cost that is the sum of static link cost and dynamic link cost, which can be measured as the time it takes a packet to travel from source to destination.
-This is equal to half of round trip time.
-While updating the routing table, each router sends routing packets to every other router which allows it to gauge the link congestion.
-Links between hosts and routers are ignored, since there is no alternative path.
+Link cost is determined by the amount of time it takes for packet to traverse the link.
+This metric includes both static cost (length) and dynamic cost (due to congestion) since traversal time depends on both.
+Distance to self and adjacent hosts are treated as 0, since each host has only one outgoing link and the next hop will never change.
+The first router discovery event occurs at time 0, and terminates before any flows start.
+In subsequent router discovery events, each router’s distance table is reset (although next-hop links are not) and routing packets are sent from each router to its neighboring routers.

 We expect flow packets to alternate between L1 and L2, and L3 and L4.
 It is more difficult to see in the throughput graphs, but easy to see by examing the link buffers.
 One can clearly see the switching between links, indicating the dynamic routing is working.